mal1k-me/weather-app/README.md

-This app was made in an IIT IEEE CS workshop.
+This app was made in an IEEE IIT SB CS workshop.

 To benefit from this app, you need to provide an OpenWeatherMap API key by replacing `API_KEY` in `lib/meteo-details.page` with your own key.